Elan-atd/AHRS_CALIBRATION/AHRS_CALIBRATION.md

 # AHRS-Yaw Calibration

-# By
+                                                                                                  By
                                                                                                   S.Elanchezhiyan and Sathya Narayanan

-# Problem Faced:
+## Problem Faced:

-On observing the yaw value given as the output from the AHRS when connected to jetson, the yaw value observed as output was not stable and was constantly increasing.
+>On observing the yaw value given as the output from the AHRS when connected to jetson, the yaw value observed as output was not stable and was constantly increasing.

-# Solution
+## Debugging Procedure Followed

 ●After identifying the error, we tried to contact SBG-systems, through their official id and got a response from them to record a log file.